Code-Institute-Submissions/raeel97-spill-the-t_MarResub/README.md

 - Title leads to home page
 - Home leads to home page
 - Contact leads to contact page
-- blog leads to blog view page
+- Blog leads to blog view page
 - Each blog post leads to blog page